EFForTS-B10/NetVest/README.md

 # NetVest
-This repository contains the EFForTS-ABM v1.1 which includes the implementation of NetVest to couple EFForTS-ABM with InVEST® Habitat Quality.
+This repository contains the release of EFForTS-ABM v1.1.
+This model version 1.1 extends the version 1.0 published with Dislich et al. 2018 by implementing NetVest to couple EFForTS-ABM with InVEST® Habitat Quality.
 ## Technical Software Documentation
 ### Folder structure
 input: input folder of EFForTS-ABM